 Is 5G Safe?
 Worried About 5G’s Health Effects?
 Don’t Be

-People are panicked with the rumors around the safety of 5G, for they have linked the old fear about cellphone radiation risks and the new fears of the pandemic Coronavirus to the evolution of the 5G.
-Rumors are spreading among people about possible health effects of radiation’s cause of brain cancer, reduced fertility, headaches in children and other illnesses.
+People feel panicked with the rumors around the safety of 5G.
+Also, they have linked the old fear about cellphone radiation risks and the new fears of the pandemic Coronavirus to the evolution of the 5G.
+For example, rumors are spreading among people about possible health effects of radiation’s cause of brain cancer, reduced fertility, headaches in children and other illnesses.

 However, the updated biological research and studies conducted by organizations including the World Health Organization, Public Health England and the UK Health Protection Agency made clear that the wavelength of the 5G doesn’t produce enough energy to harm and damage the body’s cells.
 The same is applied to the small 5G masts in built-up areas.